wobkenh/simplematcomponents/projects/simplemattable/readme.md

 If you want to only display the icon with no text, specify the transform property with a function that always returns an empty string.
 Since icon is a function, you can decide for every row which icon you want to use, for example if you have a boolean property called
 `checkedIn` on your model, you could do  `(checkedIn) => checkedIn ? 'check' : 'close'` for its column, which will either display a tick or a cross icon.
+- onClick (10th parameter or .withOnClick()): OnClick enables the click listener for the table column.
+If any cell (excluding the header cell) is clicked, the function onClick will be executed.
+On hover, the background of clickable cells will turn into a half-transparent gray and the cursor will become a pointer.
+This can be used for example if you have an overview table and want to display details on click.
+To make it easier for the user to undestand that a cell is clickable, it is recommended that you add an appropriate icon (e.g. 'link', 'launch' or 'pageview').

 ## Contributing